whiskey32/Arduino-Nano-Autonomous-Glider-Controller/README.md

 # SKRIPSIE 2019.
 # Arduino Nano Glider Controller
 Autonomous Glider Controller for a RC Glider.
-The autonomous_glider_controller_0.1.ino sketch contains the main code to be uploaded to Arduino Nano.
+The autonomous_glider_controller_0.1 folder contains the main skecth code to be uploaded to the Arduino Nano.

 # Finished:
 IMU Measurements: